When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 It has helped me overcome trauma from my past, and also cope with current trauma in my life, as a mother of two adopted children with Reactive Attachment Disorder.

-I'm able to pause and reflect on the Internal Family System of a family member who may be struggling at any given time, and provide the love and support that's needed, without taking things so personally.
+I'm able to pause and reflect on the Internal Family System of an immediate family member who may be struggling at any given time, and provide the love and support that's needed, without taking things so personally.

-It makes such a difference knowing that it's not the whole person who feels a certain way, but only parts of that person.
+It makes such a difference knowing that the whole person doesn't feel a certain way, it's only parts of that person that feel the way they do.

 Internal Family Systems has helped me set healthy boundaries in relationships and find my Self to lead my parts in the healthiest of ways.